 6 Displays Available!

 Seed Survivor is a free curriculum-based program that teaches elementary children about plants and the importance of agriculture.
 Multiple displays travel across North America year-round.
+Each year we plant sunflower seeds with approx. 100,000 students!

 We have 6 Seed Survivor displays: One large exhibit, two mobile classrooms and three community displays.
 At our displays, students explore multi-media and virtual reality games, a sunflower seed planting station, talking walls and much more.
 The content is perfect for grade 3 to 4 but all ages can have fun at Seed Survivor.